kutschl/f1tenth_build/README.md

 Start by flashing Jetpack 6.0 on your Jetson with [NVIDIA SDK Manager](https://developer.nvidia.com/sdk-manager).
 Follow the steps in the [Installation Instructions](https://docs.nvidia.com/sdk-manager/install-with-sdkm-jetson/index.html) and force your Jetson device into **recovery mode**.

+For better understanding, you can use this [tutorial video](https://www.youtube.com/watch?v=Ucg5Zqm9ZMk&list=PLXYLzZ3XzIbhh73dPHczlCzDwtO1N42UG) that explains how to install the Jetpack software with the SDK Manager.

 ## Setting up WLAN